welterde/eagle/README.md

-= eagle
+# eagle

-eagle is a bootleg looking glass based on birdc.
+eagle is a lightweight looking glass I've written to interface birdc.

 I wrote this so I could do faster lookups, and at the prodding of dotwaffle.

-== Configuration
+## Configuration

-None really.
+Very little.
 This assumes that your BIRD socket file is /var/run/bird.ctl.

-I promise I'll add a configuration parameter or something in the future.
+I promise I'll add a socket configuration parameter or something in the future.

+Other parameters can be found in config.yml.

-== Installation
+## Installation

 You need the following gems and their dependencies:
 - sinatra